garvit984/Team-CL/README.md

 - Ability to set video quality up to 4K and adapt the FPS
 - Recording your Screen, Audio and Video and saving it locally.
 - Admin can mute others.
-- Admin can switch others video.
+- Admin can switch off others video.
 - Admin can kick someone out of the meeting.
 - Raise/Unraise Hand Feature
 - Chat with Emoji Picker
+- Support for links in chat messages.
 - Private messages Feature
 - Group Chat
 - Ghost Theme in Chat
-- Save the chat conversations
+- Download the chat conversations
 - Moving the chat dialogbox is possible.
 - Simple collaborative whiteboard for the teachers.
 - Whiteboard includes various colors.